Alexandre-Atozed/Rapid.Generics.v2/README.md

 ### ✅ Unit Tests
 * 123 new unit tests added for `TDictionary<>`, `TList<>`, `TQueue<>`, and `TStack<>` classes
 * All tests run memory leak free.
 Tested with FastMM4 in FullDebugMode
+* All tests can also use standard System.Generics.Collections data structures, just disabling a directive (just undefine TEST_RAPIDGENERICS), making it easy to compare unexpected behavior
 * New tests added to the performance test (benchmark) application

 ### 🔧 General Changes